ceg-4900-6900-fall-2019/ceg-4900-lab4/README.md

 other programs may have been (mis)configured with setuid privileges and how you might exploit them.

+For this Task switch to the user named `second` which also has no special privileges on the system.

 First we would need to find what other applications have the setuid bit set, and to do that we would use find.
 `find / -perm +4000 -user root -type f -print` will find all files on the system